 - Quick snapshots for non-technical executives.

 The company does not intend to use its reporting as a full analytics suite.
-Their main aim is to provide a very brief account of the question: “Were the Constant Contact newsletters and appeals effective?” without the need for other tools.
+Their main aim is to provide a very brief account of the question “Were the Constant Contact newsletters and appeals effective?” without requiring additional tools.

 Mailchimp’s Reporting Depth